 - Chicken breast – 0.019 mg

-Pork, duck and salmon are high and good sources of thiamine.
-Raw pork loin has 0.280 mg, raw duck meat has 0.102 mg, and wild salmon has 0.064 mg of thiamine per ounce (28.35 grams).
-These proteins can be included in your cat’s rotation of meals but should not be fed every day.
+Other good sources of thiamine include pork, duck and salmon.
+For example, raw pork loin has 0.280 mg, raw duck meat has 0.102 mg, and wild salmon has 0.064 mg of thiamine per ounce (28.35 grams).
+These proteins can be included in your cat’s meal rotation but shouldn’t be fed every day.

 Thiamine deficiency symptoms in cats

-The earliest warning signs of thiamine deficiency in cats may be gastro-intestinal symptoms, such as a decreased appetite, salivation, vomiting, diarrhoea or weight loss.
+Early signs of thiamine deficiency in cats often start with digestive upset: loss of appetite, drooling, vomiting, diarrhoea or weight loss.

 - dilated pupils